-Dr. Jonathan Wright, M.D. a well known natural healing physician who since 1973 has run a Integrative Medicine clinic in Renton, Washington indicates that 90 percent of his patients with osteoporosis have low stomach acid.
-Here is the reason why – if stomach acid is low, your body won’t be able to absorb calcium, strontium, magnesium and the other minerals critical to good bone health.
-Good health is determined not by what you eat but by what you absorb!
+Dr. Jonathan Wright, MD, a well-known natural healing physician in Renton, Washington reports that 90 percent of his patients with osteoporosis have low stomach acid.
+What’s the link?
+If stomach acid is low, he explains, your body won’t be able to absorb calcium, strontium, magnesium and the other minerals critical to good bone health.
+Good health is determined not only by what you eat, but also by what you absorb.

-Your stomach produces hydrochloric acid which is used to digest food.
+Your stomach produces hydrochloric acid, which is used to digest food.
 This stomach acid along with the digestive enzyme pepsin can reduce even the toughest piece of meat to liquid.
 As we grow older, the stomach’s capacity to secrete hydrochloric acid sometimes becomes impaired and the result is lower acid and impaired digestion.
 Dr. Wright observes that many patients do not respond well to a nutritional program until hydrochloric acid and pepsin are added to their regimen.
 The same is true regarding a person’s response to some herbal remedies or nutritional supplements.
-The herbs and supplements were unable to exert their therapeutic effect until the active ingredients were released by the action of hydrochloric acid and pepsin in the stomach.
-So this might explain why some patients respond well to certain nutritional remedies and others do not.
+Herbs and supplements can’t exert their therapeutic effects until the active ingredients are released by the action of hydrochloric acid and pepsin in the stomach.

 How to know if you have low stomach acid

 Hydrochloric acid levels decrease with age, when you are under a lot of stress, and/or when you are taking acid-suppressing medications such as Zantac or Pepcid.
 A procedure called the Heidelberg test measures the acidity of the stomach, but it is not widely available.
 You may have low stomach acid if you demonstrate some of the common symptoms of this condition:

 - thinning hair